log2timeline/dftimewolf/docs/architecture.md

 threads.
 The following are the differences from implementing `BaseModule`:

 * Process takes a single container argument.
-You process this single container, rather than sourcing a container to process from `self.state.GetContainers()`.
+You process this single container, rather than sourcing containers to process from `self.state.GetContainers()`.
 * Required method overrides:
-  * `GetThreadOnContainerType()` - The type of container that is to be used as inputs to the parallel threads.
+  * `GetThreadOnContainerType()` - The type of container that is to be used as input to the parallel threads.
   * `GetThreadPoolSize()` - Determine the maximum number of simultaneous threads.
 * Optional method overrides:
   * `PreProcess()` & `PostProcess()` - Work that needs to be done prior to, or